mikehulluk/mreorg/doc/index.rst

 By default, a script that takes longer than 1800 secs (30 mins) will raise a *TimeOutException*.
 (I will make this configurable at some point).

-When you run this command, the result should be a sucess, and after a short while, the yellow row on the overview page on the webpage should turn green automatically.
+When you run this command, the result should be a success, and after a short while, the yellow row on the overview page on the webpage should turn green automatically.
 (By default, the 'Overview-Page' updates every 60 seconds, but it is possible to force an update by reloading the entire page.)